Share

 Negative Goodwill in a Balance Sheet

-It can be shown as a part of liability or as a negative balance in the books of Seller Company since it unfavourable for such company whereas goodwill is shown as an intangible asset.
-Alternatively, such negative balance can also be shown as a negative balance under the intangible asset.
+It can be shown as a part of liability or as a negative balance in the books of Seller Company since it is unfavourable for such company whereas goodwill is shown as an intangible asset.
+Alternatively, such a negative balance can also be shown as a negative balance under the intangible asset.

 If you are still confused about how to present negative goodwill in a balance sheet perhaps the below-stated example may be of some help